top of page

 Dalian Maritime Bureau-Following the transfer of Manchurian territory from the administration of the Soviet Union to China in the 1950s, this Bureau was established in 1957 to run all passenger and cargo shipping administered hitherto both by the Shanghai Bureau's Dalian Sub-bureau and otherwise in the Pohai Gulf.
 The passenger ships were eventually transferred to a new national entity called China Shipping Passenger Liner Co.
 Ltd. The Dalian passenger ships are listed in the PDF at right.
 Shown below in CSPLC colours is TIAN JIANG, built at Tianjin for the Dalian Bureau in 1984 (Przemek Mrowiec/Shipspotting).

 Changjiang (Yangtse) Shiping Corp. operated the Yangtse river steamers in the 1960s, taking over the passnger fleets run by China Merchants (CHIANG names) and by the Ming Sung Industrial company (MING names).
 These were re-organised into one fleet in 1966 with DONG FANG HONG ("The East is Red") names and a unique number.
 Vessels with pre-revolutionary origins, such as DONG FANG HONG ships numbered up to No.10 are listed with full histories and illustrations, as far as available, in the first PDF at right.
 Vessels built after 1949, such as DONG FANG HONG ships numbered No.11 and later are listed with illustrations but without full histories, in the second PDF.
 The first ship below is the DONG FANG HONG 2 built as the YOH YANG MARU in 1906 and retired in the early 1980s after safely completing one million nautical miles (Yangtse Bureau photo).
 The second ship is the JIANG HAN 55, constructed in 1972 by the Yangtse Bureau Qingshan Dockyard as the DONG FANG HONG 38.
 At 2807 gt, she was the largest Yangtse passenger ship to be newly built since the early 1940s and was capable of a through voyage to Chongqing.
 She was photographed by Stephen from the Bund at Shanghai on 21 October 2000, evidently approaching the passenger terminal to load for an evening departure.
+Interestingly, the slogan near the funnel refers to a brand of noodles.

 The COSCO 57 cargoliners built in China from 1959 until 1985 are covered with many illustrations in the list in the PDF file at right.
 The study shows how shipbuilding in China evolved, slowly at first in the 1950s and 60s and more rapidly from the 1970s, as well as how the COSCO cargo fleet which undertook shipping to foreign ports developed.
 Further separate studies are planned of the cargo ships built abroad for COSCO in this period and the many acquired secondhand.
 Shown first below is an early China-built COSCO steamship, the TUAN JIE (also known as TUAN CHIEH) completed at the Dalian Shipyard in 1964 (SK coll.).
 Included in this list also is the DAXING, built at the same yard in 1974 and shown here anchored at Hong Kong in December 1981 (Donald Anderson).

-PRC Beneficially Owned Companies
+PRC Joint Ventures & Beneficially Owned Companies

 Ocean Tramping Co.
 Ltd was established in Hong Kong in 1957 as a company beneficially owned by the People's Republic of China to purchase ships for temporary registration under flags of convenience for transfer to Chinese domestic entities.
 From 1960 Ocean Tramping and its subsidiaries began to morph into being ship operators and In 1963 Ocean Tramping started to diversify into deep-sea tramp shipping with expanded operations.
 In the late 1960s the role of Ocean Tramping further evolved with the secondhand purchase of newer, larger and faster ships, including many British and European cargoliners and bulk carriers, for deep-sea trading or for registration under the PRC flag.
 Some tankers were also acquired.
 On 1 November 1994 Ocean Tramping and Yick Fung announced their merger to form COSCO (H.K.)
 Shipping Co.
 Ltd, which officially commenced business on 8 February 1996 with 78 ships being operated and 3.97 million deadweight tons managed.
 The listing in the PDF file at right covers the ships, including in detail those acquired up to and including 1970, such as the FRANKFORD (Dr. George Wilson) and smart OCEANTRAMP (coll.
 M. Cranfield) depicted below.

 The key figure in the founding of Yick Fung Shipping & Enterprises Co.
 Ltd was Cheng Laichuan, a native of Putian, Fujian who had become active in Hong Kong in the 1950s arranging non-Chinese flag vessels to run the Nationalist blockade to Fuzhou and other ports.
 He came up with the idea of using Hong Kong finance to purchase and operate flag of convenience vessels for these and wider profit-making operations and this was secretly approved by PRC Minister of Transport Wang Shoudao in February 1960 leading to Yick Fung's establishment in Hong Kong in April as a private company funded and controlled by Cheng.
 In November 1963 the Communist Party Central Committee and the State Planning Commission expanded this idea to use funds raised in Hong Kong to directly purchase ships via Ocean Tramping and Yick Fung to develop the country's ocean-going fleet (COSCO), although this strategy remained a state secret.
 In 1966 Cheng formally gifted the Yick Fung organisation, its ships and a ship maintenance facility in Hong Kong to the Chinese state.
 At right is a PDF file containing a short history and illustrated fleet list of Yick Fung.
-The first Yick Fung ship illustrated below is the Italian-built GREENLAND SEA, acquired in 1973, photo by John White showing the once familiar Yick Fung funnel colours.
+The Yick Fung ship illustrated first below is the Italian-built GREENLAND SEA, acquired in 1973, photo by John White showing the once familiar Yick Fung funnel colours.
 The second ship is the HARMONY SEA, photographed by Gerolf Drebes off Flushing in June 1993.
 She was built in Taiwan and is a sister of JEANNIE which features on our home page.
 Like many of the later Yick Fung ships she is showing the funnel colours of the major affiliate Tong Ling Shipping & Enterprises.

 bottom of page